 Another type of request we may get from the authorities is to shut down the network.
 Telenor seeks to avoid the shutdown of its networks and believes that it is in the best interest of the customers to minimise disruption of services.
 However, in extraordinary circumstances a government may require a limited network shutdown to protect its citizens from terrorism or other serious safety or security threats.

 Telenor may also receive censorship requests to block access to a website, for example.
 While we believe that blocking sites containing child sexual abuse material helps address a serious criminal activity, requests to block political content, for example, present challenges.
 Finally, we may be asked to send out information on behalf of the authorities, for example a flood warning via SMS.
-These types of messages can save lives during natural disasters for instance, and we believe it is important to support spreading this type of information.
-However it is problematic if messages from authorities amount to political propaganda, something that we do not support.
-For a more detailed description of the types of legal powers authorities’ have please see Authority requests for access to electronic communication – legal overview.
+These types of messages can save lives for instance during natural disasters, and we believe it is important to support spreading this type of information.
+However, it is problematic if messages from authorities amount to political propaganda, something that we do not support.
 In order to respect human rights, including privacy and freedom of expression, authorities’ access to our data and networks should be clearly stipulated in law and regulations.
 In addition to the principle of legitimacy, requests should be based on an assessment of necessity and proportionality.
-The means that the measures should be no more intrusive than necessary.
+This means that the measures should be no more intrusive than necessary.